acend/terraform-training/content/en/docs/06_azure/7-add-aci.md

 If you would use this solution in a production environment you have consider a storage to the certificate as well.
 You can see how in the full solution blog link above.
 {{% /details %}}

+Do you like this lab?
+Tell us what you think.